 Last, but not least, pregnant women shouldn’t take high dosages of niacin, without consulting their physician.
 High doses of niacin may harm the fetus.

-What type of niacin supplement has fewer side effects?
+Which niacin supplement has fewer side effects?

 Niacin in dietary supplements is mainly found in two forms; nicotinamide and nicotinic acid.
 High doses of both niacin forms can cause adverse effects, though.